 About our Club

 Each month we meet on the third Wednesday at Fredricks Hotel, Shoppenhangers Lane, Maidenhead.
-Generally we have a business meeting for one hour, starting at 7.00, followed by dinner and a speaker – ending at around 10.00.
+Generally we have a meal followed by a speaker and then discuss projects we are undertaking and any actions that are needed ending at around 10.00.
 We also have social and fund raising events.

 The Club has friendship links with SI clubs in Morpeth, Amsterdam Amstel, Banjul (The Gambia), Grenada, Nigata (Japan), and Vilnius (Lithuania).